amithendin/sequencetree/README.md

 node.
 Deletion of keys is currently supported but not thoroughly tested so use at your own risk and please inform me if you find any issues.

-The plan for the future is mainly preformance testing and documentation
+The plan for the future is mainly performance testing and documentation

 #### How to use: